On operator algebras associated with monomial ideals in noncommuting variables: Comparison with other constructions

 First of all they consider right subshifts $X_\La$ that arise in the following way.
 Given a two-sided subshift $(\La,\si)$ on the symbol space $\{1, \dots, d\}$ let

 This is the ``positive part'' of the elements in $\La$.
 For $l \geq 0$ they define the equivalence relation $\sim_l$ on $X_\La$ by

 Define $\Om_l : = X_\La / \sim_l$ and note that there is an onto mapping $\Om_{l+1} \to \Om_l$.
 Then let $\Om$ be the projective limit of $\Om_l$ with respect to these onto maps.
-It worths comparing these definition with the ones in Subsection \ref{Ss: qd} where we consider elements in $\La^*$ instead of $X_\La$.
+It worths comparing these definitions with the ones in Section \ref{Ss: qd} where we consider elements in $\La^*$ instead of $X_\La$.

 Secondly they show \cite[Lemma 2.2]{CarMat04} that $C(\Om)$ coincides with $\ca(S_\mu^* S_\mu \mid \mu \in \La^*)$ where the $S_i$ act on the Hilbert space $H = \sca{ e_{(x_n)} \mid (x_n) \in X_\La}$ by